spraakbanken/sparv-pipeline/README.md

 ## Running tests

-Setup a virtual environment, activate it and install the dev dependencies listed in `setup.py`:
+Setup a virtual environment, activate it and install the dependencies (including the dev dependencies) listed in `setup.py`:

 ```
 python3 -m venv venv